 Not all devices are equally convenient when it comes to space organization.
 Some models require external storage drives, additional adapters, and numerous connections.

 Devices based on Linux, as well as modern Android TV and Google TV solutions, are generally more compact because most functions are already built into the system.
 They do not require a large number of peripherals and provide access to IPTV, VoD services, YouTube, and other applications through a single interface.
+This makes them suitable for a minimal TV installation setup and even for a smart home TV setup where every device should fit neatly into the overall ecosystem.

 When choosing a device, it is worth paying attention not only to technical specifications but also to the size of the unit, port placement, and power options.
 Sometimes these details determine how clean and organized the entire TV area will look.